Clarus (CLAR)

 5. Sales Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
 Regrettably, Clarus’s sales grew at a weak 2.9% compounded annual growth rate over the last five years.
-This fell short of our benchmarks and is a rough starting point for our analysis.
+This fell short of our benchmarks and is a poor baseline for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
 Clarus’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 17.4% annually.
-Clarus Year-On-Year Revenue Growth

 This quarter, Clarus’s revenue fell by 12.8% year on year to $60.43 million but beat Wall Street’s estimates by 7.5%.

-Looking ahead, sell-side analysts expect revenue to grow 4.2% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Operating Margin